piersrueb/zipme/readme.md

-# zipme
+## zipe

 Shell script for zipping all folders within a directory.
 Place the zipme UNIX file within the bin directory on your machine.

 ```
 /usr/local/bin